RackEmApp/releasenotes/README.md

 # RackEmApp Release Notes
 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
-To subscribe to changes in our release nots, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).
+To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

+---

 ***App** - 15th April 2024 (1.0.15)*
  - Added button in my teams to go straight to Averages/Player Stats